CIROH-Snow/snow_sensing/README.md

 ## Hardware

 This folder contains designs and specifications for sensors, dataloggers, communication peripherals, and components required for building a snow sensing station.
+It is suggested that you follow the guides in the hardware directory first, effectively constructing a station before programming it using the information found in the code directory.

 ## Code

 This folder contains the code used to operate the snow sensing stations, including data collection, data storage, and data communication.
-It also includes some useful sketches (Mayfly/Arduino code) for testing sensors and reading SD cards.
+It also includes necessary libraries, guidance on programming XBee modules, helpful sketches, and more.
+Programming the snow stations is done after the hardware has been set up, so go through the hardware directory before attempting to program your dataloggers, unless a step specifically tells you to program something as part of the hardware implementation (such as programming the soil sensors before burying them).
+In that case, the instructions will explicitly tell you where to find the code necessary and what steps to take before continuing the hardware setup.

 ## Funding and Acknowledgments